 When we have generalized anxiety, we worry excessively and have trouble staying grounded in our bodies.
 We might unconsciously fear that if we do not have "worry thoughts" to anchor to, we could disintegrate from the intensity of our emotional pain.
 Generalized anxiety appears and preoccupies us when we are afraid that our deeper feelings might be too unbearable to feel.

 To heal generalized anxiety, you need to practice staying grounded in your body.
 See: "How to Ground in Your Body."
 When you are grounded, you can more deeply experience your emotions, and find the words and a steady presence that can bring honour to your adverse human experiences.
 As you honour what you have been through, you can transform your worry- thoughts into self-empowering thoughts.

 Healing Daily Worry

-An empathic therapeutic relationship focuses on:
+A therapeutic relationship focuses on:

 b.
-Support to experience your disowned emotions, and make sense of your life story.
+Support to experience your disowned emotions and make sense of your life story.

 d.
-Support to heal past emotional injuries, and resolve "unfinished business" from the past.
+Support to heal past emotional injuries.

 e.
 Support to practice self-soothing when you are worrying.